smblott-github/chromi/README.md

 the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).

-If the extension cannot connect to the server or if a connection fails, then it attempts to reconnect once every five seconds.
+If a connection to the server cannot be established or if a connection fails, then the extension attempts to reconnect once every five seconds.

 ### Server Installation